A guide to human resource metrics

 Employee demographics

-Potential demographics metrics include the age of your workforce, education level, and how long your employees have been with your organization.
-You can also collect information on disabilities and sexual orientation to better support your workforce.
-However, employees aren’t required to provide this information.
+You can also gather information on disabilities and sexual orientation to support your workforce.
+But don't require employees to share this information.

 Employee retention rate